Order Code: M421MSDS sheet

 |Melting point||Melting point/range: 207 - 214 °C (lit.)|

-*Sublimation is a technique used to obtain ultra pure grade chemicals to get rid of mainly trace metals and inorganic impurities.
-Sublimation happens under certain pressure for chemicals that only go through two physical stages from a solid sate to vapour (gas) and then the vapour condensed to a solid state on a cool surface (referred to as cold finger).
+*Sublimation is a technique used to obtain ultra pure-grade chemicals, to mainly filter out trace metals and inorganic impurities.
+Sublimation happens under certain pressure for chemicals that only go through two physical stages: from a solid state to vapour (gas), and when the vapour condenses to a solid state on a cool surface (referred to as cold finger).
 The most typical examples of sublimation are iodine and dry ice.
 For more details about sublimation, please refer to sublimed materials for OLEDs and perovskites and our collection of sublimed materials.

 Bis(8-hydroxy-2-methylquinoline)-(4-phenylphenoxy)aluminum, known as BAlq or BAlq3, is widely used as blue-emitting layer materials in organic light-emitting diodes.
 It is also used as hole-blocking layer or as a “barrier-softening” interfacial layer in between the electron transporting and emissive layers [1, 2, 3, 4].